 When it comes to finding a healthcare provider online, patients want the process to be as simple as possible.
 From discovering your office location to learning more about the physicians in a practice, your website should be the premier destination for all of this information and more.

-Growing your practice’s website is a lot different from growing its social media following, but it is crucial to improving engagement with patients.
-In the Summer 2019 issue of EndoEconomics, you can find tips for how to best optimize the content on your website.
+Growing your practice’s website is a lot different from growing its social media following.
+However, it is crucial to improving engagement with patients.
+In the Summer 2019 issue of, you can find tips for how to best optimize the content on your website.

 To organically increase the flow of traffic to your center’s website, you want to make sure to focus on the type of content displayed.
-In addition, focus on how you are communicating with current and future patients, and properly maintaining communication on a weekly or monthly basis.
+In addition, focus on how you are communicating with current and future patients.
+Properly maintain communication on a weekly or monthly basis for best engagement.
 Here are a few tips on how to improve online visibility for your business, and set an excellent first impression of your facility and your providers.

 Content Is King

 A website’s primary function is to provide useful information that is accessible and easy to digest.
-For GI centers, patients will want to know how they can make appointments and find information about the physicians and the services you provide.
+For GI centers, patients will want to know how they can make appointments.
+They will also find information about the physicians and the services you provide.
 Before setting up an appointment, patients want to feel as though they can have a personal connection with the doctors and staff.
 They want to know who the physicians are and what they specialize in.
 Patients want to feel confident that your practice can solve their problems.

-To ensure that patients know what they can expect, it’s vital to provide up-to-date bios of all doctors, nurses and other staff members to help put a face with a name.
+To ensure that patients know what they can expect, it’s vital to provide up-to-date bios of all doctors, nurses and other staff members.
+This helps put a face with a name.
 Patients are more likely to book an appointment if they can see who they will be interacting with.
 It’s also a good idea to make sure that your center’s location, phone number and business hours are highly visible on your homepage.
 A 2017 Think with Google study notes “local convenience is key,” pointing out that “‘near me’ searches for health-related services” doubled in the previous two years.

 To take advantage of local convenience, you need to make finding your practice easy.
 Locating your office and determining where to park (and whether or not parking is free) should be quick and painless.
-Sharing photos of the exterior of your center, and photos of your doctors and other staff can ease vulnerability or anxiety that a patient may feel upon their first visit.
+Share photos of the exterior of your center, and photos of your doctors and other staff.
+This can ease vulnerability or anxiety that a patient may feel upon their first visit.